google/weather-tools/docs/Private-IP-Configuration.md

 2. Provide name, description.
 You may set “Logs” as Off.
 3. For the “Network” drop-down, select the network that we created in the previous step.
 4. Select “Direction of traffic” as Ingress & “Action on match” as Allow.
+5. For the "Targets" drop-down, select "All instances in the network".
+6. For the "Source IPv4 ranges", pass in the following: "0.0.0.0/0".
+7. Select "Protocols and ports" as Allow all.
-5. Complete Firewall-Rule creation by providing other necessary information.
+8. Complete Firewall-Rule creation by providing other necessary information.
 Refer to GCP’s [Configuring-Firewall](https://cloud.google.com/filestore/docs/configuring-firewall) documentation for more details.

 ![Firewall Rule Details](_static/firewall_rule_details.png "Firewall Rule Details")